Shubh-81/HSS-Programming-Language/README.md

 ### Strings

-we can declare string using var variable.
+We can declare string using var variable.
 String can be added using '+' sign.
 We can give the string itself or variable which contained the string for addition.
 Addition of string 'a + b' signifies that, after last character of string a we will have first character of string b and total string will end on last character of string b.